pucheng-tan/WordFlow-wiki/Meetings/Other-Meetings.md

 ## Meeting Notes

+-We chose a mixture of blackboard architecture (databases and test state), with object-oriented to handle users, and pipeline to connect everything
+-We will use blackboard architecture during a test (keap track of state)

 ## Outcomes

 ## Action Items
 1. Make a page in the Wiki for each component of Milestone 2: Design.

+-storyboarding -Tara
+-domain modeling -revise what we have
+-paragraph description of our architecture

+Puchang - component diagrams - possibly finding GUI library -how we are gonna handle progress

+-sequence diagrams

 [Markdown cheat sheet](https://support.squarespace.com/hc/en-us/articles/206543587-Markdown-cheat-sheet "Title") (for anyone editing this).